Display - 7-segment display

 • Text show periods as dot: Enables the use of the display dots when periods are included in 7dtext,<text> command.

 • Hide ° for Temperatures: Will leave out the degree symbol from the display for temperature commands 7dt,<temp> (and 7ddt,<temp1>,<temp2> when available), allowing 1 more digit for actual temperature display.
+This option is enabled by default on 2 and 3 digit displays.

 • Suppress leading 0 on day/hour: When enabled, will show the hours of the time and days of the date without a leading 0 when < 10.
 (Not available in all builds for size reasons)